isomerpages/moe-northlandsec/_about-northland/Events.md

 by our School Leaders and Year Head.
 After a briefing, the graduating students received their result slips from their respective Form Teachers.</p>
 <div class="iframe-wrapper">
-<iframe height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTFinIQgdyQbHX74mRBBgMXtUINWINj8lukrKfPhKdTfzgNqQ6SGVWRzahyRNRIm1V0XF9A836ZvA6q/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTFinIQgdyQbHX74mRBBgMXtUINWINj8lukrKfPhKdTfzgNqQ6SGVWRzahyRNRIm1V0XF9A836ZvA6q/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
 </div>
 <p>Our top students paid tribute to their family, friends and teachers for
 being with them in this journey.
 Wang Jingxi (4R1) recalled&nbsp;how she